jbosstools/jbosstools-openshift/itests/org.jboss.tools.cdk.ui.bot.test/README.md

 ## Requirements
 To be able to run CDK integration tests, couple of pre-requisities must be fulfilled.
 1. You need to have an account on https://developers.redhat.com
-2. Have downloaded and configured Container Development Kit (2.x and 3.x).
-Instructions to download/setup CDK 2.x/3.x can be found here: https://developers.redhat.com/products/cdk/overview/.
-Even though, there is always supported latest CDK version (3.2 version), integration tests for CDK tooling are still testing proper UI for CDK 2.x and CDK 3.1 adapters.
+2. Have downloaded and configured Container Development Kit 3.2 or higher.
+Instructions to download/setup CDK 3.3 can be found here: https://developers.redhat.com/products/cdk/overview/.
 Please, follow the requirements below, you need to have:
-- downloaded CDK 2.x vagrant file
+- downloaded CDK 2.x vagrant file (optional)
-- downloaded CDK 3.1 binary
+- downloaded CDK 3.1 binary (optional)
-- downloaded and configured CDK 3.2 binary, and have called setup-cdk on it (which creates ~/.minishift folder, and prepares cdk to be able to start from IDE)
+- downloaded and configured CDK 3.2+ binary, and have called setup-cdk on it (which creates ~/.minishift folder, and prepares cdk to be able to start from IDE)
 3. For successful registration of vm-guest rhel image your account must have signed Terms and Conditions (https://developers.redhat.com/terms-and-conditions/).
 4. For ease of configuration and automation there is a possibility to use cdk configuration scripts (https://github.com/odockal/cdk-scripts), please, see below...